lonewanderer27/lonewanderer27/README.md

 - 🌱 I’m currently learning Ionic React and Mongo DB

-- ❓ Ask me about anything related to Python Web Stack & MERN stack
+- ❓ Ask me about anything related to MERN stack and Python!

 - 👨‍💻 All of my projects are available at [https://lonewanderer27.github.io/projects](https://lonewanderer27.github.io/projects)